janis-commerce/sls-api-upload/README.md

 *Default=60*

-This is use to indicate expiration time for upload file in s3.(seconds)
+This is used to indicate expiration time for upload file in s3 (in seconds)

 ```js
 	...